outdreamer/build-a-cure/docs/ml/system_design_study_guide.md

 			- a reverse proxy could also terminate TLS so the application servers dont have to handle encryption/decryption, then pass on the requests within a private network so its still secure

 - databases

+	- ACID database transaction processing
+		- atomicity: all operations in a transaction are completely successfully or all fail
+		- consistency: a transaction brings the db from on valid state to another
+		- isolation: transactions are executed in isolation from one another, preventing concurrent transactions from impacting each other
+		- durability: once a transaction is committed, it remains committed even in a system failure

+	- DBMS
+		- DBMSs are made to be fault-tolerant and scalable, offering a uniform method of accessing data across applications, and allow changing data storage by adding/removing discs while other system components are in operation
+		- DBMSs have a presentation tier that forwards requests to the application tier, an applicationi tier that processes requests and manaages communication between other tirs, and a database tier that manaages data and maintains security/integrity and ensures efficient data retrieval and storage
+		- data abstraction has a physical level describing how data is stored, a logical level describing what data is stored and data relationships, and a view level showing data from user perspectives
+		- cardinality types include one-to-one, one-to-many, and many-to-many, describing quantities between data entities
+		- there can only be one clustered index per table, as clustered indexes define the order of physical records and optimize for sequential access, whereas non-clustered indexes point to records and keep their pointers separate and optimize for queries on individual columns although non-clustered indexes require more space
+		- commit writes transaction changes to disk ensuring durability
+		- rollback erases all changes since the transaction started, maintaining consistency in case of failure
+		- savepoint creates checkpoints in a transaction to allow rolling back to that point
+		- hashing converts search keys to direct storage addresses, enabling fast data retrieval
+		- inner join returns matching records, left outer join returns all records from the left and matching records from the right, full outer join combines all records from both tables, matching where possible, cross join produces a cartesian product of the two tables
+		- memory alignment aligns the data memory block storage and its access
+		- referential integrity ensures there are no orphan foreign key values, which prevents modifying primary keys if theyre used as a foreign key
+		- entity integrity ensures the primary key is not null
+		- olap is online analytical processing for data warehouses dealing with large numbers of complex queries, oltp is online transaction processing dealing with large numbers of small transactions of standardized queries which is faster and uses databases
+		- select into creates a temporary table in a sql query
+		- GROUP BY summarizes data with equal values and uses HAVING to filter instead of WHERE, where HAVING filters aggregated values
+		- a checkpoint is an event triggered when the database reaches a point in its performance history, events such as ensuring data is correct
+		- sql correlated subqueries allow querying data already queried
+		- physical, logical, and view schemas are different types of schemas in databases, where the physical schema is the actual database layout, the logical schema is a representation of the data, and a view schema is a subset of the database for a specific purpose, which can have types like relational, object-oriented, and xml

+	- db normalization
+		- eliminates insertion/update/deletion anomalies, improves data consistency, so one piece of data is stored in one place reducing the chances of inconsistent data
+		- reduces data redundancy by dividing it into multiple related tables
+		- improves query performance
+		- but also increases complexity, reduces flexibility, and adds performance overhead by requiring joining tables
+		- first normal form: each cell contains a single value and records are unique
+		- second normal form: removes partial dependencies by separating tables, removes redundant data and places it in separate tables, requiring non-key attributes to be functional on the primary key
+		- third normal form: ensures non-key attributes are independent of each other which eliminates transitive dependency
+		- boyce-codd normal form: refinement of 3F that requires every determinant to be a candidate key
+		- fourth normal form: addresses multi-valued dependencies, ensuring there are no multiple independent multi-valued facts about an entity in a record
+		- fifth normal form (protection join): relates to reconstructing info from smaller, differently arranged pieces of data
+		- sixth normal form: relates to temporal data (handling changes over time) by decomposing tables further to eliminate all non-temporary redundancy
+		- denormalization combines tables to reduce the need for joins to optimize for fast data retrieval, though it makes updates harder bc data can be stored in multiple places and increases storage requirements

 	- CAP theorem: any distributed database can only have two of three of the following:
 		- consistency: every node provides the most recent data
 		- availability: any node can respond
 		- partition tolerance: the system works even if communication between nodes breaks down
 		- partition tolerance is non-optional so there is a trade-off between consistency and availability
 			- if a system goes down, the system can satisfy consistency by rolling back unfinished operations and waiting to respond until all nodes are stable again, or it can satisfy availability and continue to respond but risk inconsistencies
 		- a CP database provides consistency and partition tolerance and an AP database if it provides availability and partition tolerance
 		- CP databases sync data then send responses, and AP databases send responses then sync data

 	- transactions: series of database operations that are treated as a single unit of work, where the operations must all succeed or all fail, which supports data integrity when a system fails
 		- atomicity: all operations succeed together or fail together
 		- consistency: a successful transaction puts the database in a valid state like with no schema violations
 		- isolation: transactions can be executed concurrently
 		- durability: a committed transaction is persisted to memory
 		- not all databases support ACID transactions, relational database usually support ACID transactions and non-relational databases usually dont

 	- schema: definse the shape of data structure and specifies what data can go where, specifying tables, indexes, and field types
 		- schemas can be strictly enforced across the entire database, loosely enforced on part of the database or might not exist at all, there can be one schema for the whole database or different entries can have different schemas
 		- a strictly enforced schema has the advantage of guaranteeing that queries will return data conforming to the schema, though these guarantees are computationally expensive as they have to be confirmed at every transaction and are difficult to scale especially if the schema specifies how data entries can reference each other, where maintaining these constraints are more difficult, as the reference span clusters and schema rules need to be verified across the network

 	- scaling: vertical scaling adds compute/CPU and memory (RAM, disk, SSD) resources to one computer, where horizontal scaling adds more computers to a cluster
 		- vertical scaling has much lower memory capacity, but horizontal scaling has much higher compute and storage capacity and can be sized dynamically without downtime, however relational databases struggle to scale horizontally

 	- relational databases (mysql, postgresql, oracle) use a relational data model that organizes data in tables with columns of specific data types, where relationships between tables use foreign key columns that reference primary key columns of other tables
 		- relational data models strictly enforce constraints to make sure data values and relationships are always valid against the schema, almost always using ACID transactions to ensure schema conformance
 		- relational databases are also called sql databases